 ACC 500.
 Essentials of Financial Accounting A summary of the principles and procedures applied to data collection, analysis and external financial reporting.
-Acceptable as the foundation requirement for the MBA degree, but it is not available for credit for students with both ACC 201 and 202, or equivalent.
+This course is not open to undergraduates.

 ACC 600.
 Accounting for Management Decision Makers Basic accounting concepts and procedures, stressing internal uses of data by management.
 Application of data thus generated to management's problems involving cost control, transfer pricing, feasibility studies, incremental cost analysis, and related topics.
 (Not open for credit to students who have completed ACC 303 or students with an undergraduate Accounting major.)